Delmar Fieldhouse

 The entire area including the fieldhouse, stadium, softball and baseball fields are referred to as the Delmar-Tusa Sports Complex.

-Demolition and Construction

-The Delmar Fieldhouse demolition project was part of the work planned under the 2012 Bond’s district athletic facility improvements.
-Demolition of the original 55-year old facility began in 2014 and the new building was completed in 2017.

 History

 Delmar Fieldhouse was the home court of the Houston Cougars men's basketball team, featuring Elvin Hayes, during the 1960s.
 It hosted a Midwest regional quarterfinal game between the Cougars and the Marquette Warriors in 1961, the first NCAA men's basketball tournament game held in the city and second in the state of Texas, after the 1957 tournament, which held the Midwest Regional at the SMU Coliseum in Dallas.

 In 2007, the WNBA's Houston Comets and Connecticut Sun played a pre-season game at Delmar Fieldhouse.

 In 2008, it served as the home court for the Texas Southern University Tigers women's basketball team.

 In 2017 Delmar Fieldhouse became a distribution center for the Hurricane Harvey flooding crisis in Houston.

 In the new facility, Delmar hosted the 2018 Southwestern Athletic Conference men’s and women’s post-season basketball tournament.